 Platform Technology

-To improve the performance and functionality of LFDs, our modular LFD platform distinguishes itself by using aptamers as antigen-recognition elements and by detecting up to 20 different biomarkers and enabling the versatility of detecting both antigens and nucleic acids.
+To improve the performance and functionality of LFDs, our modular LFD platform distinguishes itself by directional deposition of antigen-recognition elements and by quantitative detecting up to 20 different biomarkers – enabling the versatility of detecting both antigens and nucleic acids.

 This allows us to address the translation gap of ongoing biomarker research into diagnostics and the lack of multiplex point-of-care (POC) diagnostics.